galiprandi/smart-doc/docs/modules/action.md

 Notes
 - Uses a composite (`using: composite`); no Docker needed.
-- Usage example aligns with `galiprandi/smart-doc@v1` as per README.
+- Usage example aligns with `galiprandi/smart-doc@v1` as per README; CI in this repo references the local action via `uses: ./`.
-- No breaking input changes in this commit; description updated to reflect provider‑agnostic positioning.
+- No breaking input changes in this commit.
  - When `generate_history` is enabled, entries must follow strict formatting:
    - English only; append‑only; no reordering.
    - Format per entry: